Calypso Joe

 Calypso Joe is a 1957 American musical film directed by Edward Dein and written by Edward Dein and Mildred Dein.
-The film stars Herb Jeffries, Angie Dickinson, Ed Kemmer, Stephen Bekassy, Laurie Mitchell and Claudia Drake.
+The film stars Herb Jeffries, Angie Dickinson, Ed Kemmer, Stephen Bekassy, Laurie Mitchell, and Claudia Drake.
 The film was released on June 9, 1957, by Allied Artists Pictures.

 Plot

+The story is about a woman named Julie, an airline hostess.
+She has decided to marry a South American millionaire named Rico Vargas, despite the efforts of her former boyfriend Lee Darling, a television star, to win her back.
+Rico's sister, Astra, tries to make a move on Lee, who responds only to make Julie jealous.
+Just as the plane carrying Julie and all the credited musicians and bands is about to take off, Calypso Joe smuggles Lee on board so he can have a chance to change Julie's mind.